ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    using block-proposed-<series> (in which case they need a bug reference).
--  A regression not caused by the SRU may be badtest or reset-tested away (doesn’t matter which for SRUs).
+-  A regression not caused by the SRU may be badtest or reset-tested away (doesn't matter which for SRUs).

 See also: `How-to → Handle an autopkgtest failure <#handle-an-autopkgtest-failure>`__.